monarch-initiative/gpsea/docs/user-guide/input-data.rst

 >>> len(cohort)
 19

-We loaded a ``cohort`` that includes all 19 individuals.
-Besides ``cohort``, the loader function also reports the Q/C results ``qc_results``.
-We call :meth:`~gpsea.preprocessing.PreprocessingValidationResult.summarize`
-to display a summary:
+The loader applies the ``CohortCreator`` to phenopackets, while keeping track of any issues, and we get back a ``cohort`` as well as a :class:`~gpsea.preprocessing.PreprocessingValidationResult` (``qc_results``) with any Q/C issues.

+The :meth:`~gpsea.preprocessing.PreprocessingValidationResult.summarize` method summarizes the found issues:

 >>> qc_results.summarize()  # doctest: +SKIP
-Validated under none policy
+Validated under permissive policy
 No errors or warnings were found

+No issues were found in the current cohort.

 .. note::